DomenicoPatella/TFTMavLink/README.md

 actualScreen = PSYS;
 ```
 The informations are showed on the page for fuctionality, a pushbutton is used to loop around the page.
-To improve the perfomance the strings are stored in program space.
+To improve the perfomance the strings are stored in program space.Every page start a stream rate of messages , it's very important to keep low the cycle time (100-300ms)

 SYSTEM STATUS | HUD | RC CHANNEL |  ATTITUDE
 ------------ | ------| ----|------|